Proglang-Uni-Freiburg/multiparty-proxy/README.md

 A proxy for multiparty session-typed communication, based on Scribble protocols.
 The communication takes place through websockets.

 ## prerequistes:
-* python 3
+* python3 (version of python used during testing: 3.11.5)
 * windows computer (some functionalities might work in other opertating systems but it hasn't been tried)
+* install the required libraries stated in requirements.txt into the python environment
-* the following python libraries:
+* install the antlr3.1.3 library from this repo: https://github.com/altigee/antlr-python3-runtime-3.1.3/tree/master into the python environment
-    * uvicorn
-    * fastAPI
-    * websockets

-* not required but would be very helpful: have your python be executable from the command prompt when carrying out the "python" command.
+* not required but would be very helpful: have your python3 be executable from the command prompt when carrying out the "python" command.

 ## sending requests
 1) start the API by executing the start_api.bat file or carrying out the command: "python -m uvicorn API.meetingAPI:app --reload" from the project directory